Why participate? Why host? Why partner? Why donate?

 - Give back to your community.
 Sometimes high school math teams host elementary or middle school contests to provide opportunities to the younger students in their area.

 - Obtain free registrations for your students.
-We allow a certain number of free registrations to the host school in exchange for letting us use their facilities.
+We offer a certain number of free registrations to the host school in exchange for letting us use their facilities.

 - Outsource headaches.
 Every math contest has a few bumps, but with one of our experienced staff members on site, such things are minimized.
 Our representative will handle printing the tests, running the registration desk, administering the grading process, and conducting the awards ceremony.